 This holiday season, just like Santa Claus, make a list, then check it twice.
 Figure out who you’ll buy gifts for and how much you can truly afford to spend on each person.
-Along with your list of gift recipients, create a budget for the little details that go along with the holidays, such as the cost of decorations, going out to eat, or host gifts for people throwing holiday parties.
+Along with your list of gift recipients, create a budget for the little details that go along with the holidays, such as the cost of decorations, holiday meals, or special events that might happen in spite of the Pandemic.

 Compare the amount you expect to spend during the season with the amount you have set aside for the holidays.
 If you don’t have any money set aside, look at your anticipated spending in contrast with the amount you’ll earn over the next few weeks.
 You might have to cross a few names off your list or tone it down on the decor so that you don’t end up in debt.

-One simple way to avoid holiday credit card debt is to resist the urge to use your credit cards when out shopping.
-Using cash not only means you don’t have to worry about debt, it also changes the way you approach shopping and spending.
+One simple way to avoid holiday credit card debt is to resist the urge to use your credit cards when shopping.
+Using cash may not be possible if you’re shopping online, but you can opt to use a debit card instead of a credit card.
+Avoiding the use of credit changes the way you approach shopping and spending.
 People who pay with cash are more likely to focus on the cost of what they are buying rather than its benefits.
 Many people find that using cash as a payment actually makes it more difficult to buy something and causes them to think more carefully about what they are purchasing.
 Using cash instead of credit is a reliable way to keep your spending under control.

-If you are worried about being able to afford the holiday season this year, talk to your friends and family about it.
+If you are worried about being able to afford the holiday season this year because your finances have been impacted by the pandemic, talk to your friends and family about it.
 It could be that everyone is secretly worrying about affording gifts for others.
 You can make a pact with your loved ones to give handmade gifts or to only give gifts to the children in your lives, not to the adults.